 - Quantifying the value of public health expenditures on community health; and

-- The application of defined sets of public health services and public health modernization activities, such as the 21st Century Initiative and Foundational Public Health Services.
+- Applying defined sets of public health services and public health modernization activities, such as the 21st Century Initiative and Foundational Public Health Services.

 Data use agreements with the Office of Vital Records at the Minnesota Department of Health allows us access to digitized death certificate records in Minnesota from 2011 to present.
 Ongoing projects use this data to examine excess mortality during the pandemic, burden of the pandemic on different racial and occupational groups and the quality of the causes of death listed on the death certificates.